mario-deluna/php-glfw/README.md

 ### Stubs (IDE Support)

-As this is a PHP extension, your editor / IDE does not support autocompletation and doc lookups without some help.
+As this is a PHP extension, your editor / IDE does not support auto-completion and doc lookups without some help.
 We created a composer package you can include as a dev dependency to have full support:

 ```